Tracking information like movement, steps and heart rate are all part of the quantified self movement which is quickly gaining in popularity.

 In addition to heart rate tracking from the wrist, the watch provides advanced running metrics including vertical oscillation and vertical ratio, VO2 max and a recovery advisor.
 Outdoor navigation includes things like 3-axis compass, altimeter and barometer and TracBack feature.

-When it comes to features, this is a smartwatch that puts fitness first.
+When it comes to features, this is a timepiece that puts fitness first.
 It includes everything you would expect from a Fitbit device, along with capturing real-time stats on 20 different types of activities including swimming.
 And you’ll be able to keep tabs on all this in real-time on the gorgeous hi-res 300 by 300 pixel LCD touchscreen.
 Admittedly there is the lack of built-in GPS, but you are unlikely to notice this unless you are an avid runner.
 This also helps keep the price down.

 There is on-board storage for music too, smartphone notifications and Fitbit pay.
 The App Gallery has Strava, Accuweather, Flipboard, Starbucks and more.